 This edition of Health Matters focuses on the range of smoking quitting routes that are available and the evidence for their effectiveness.
-Two-thirds of smokers say they want to quit, however most try to do so unaided, which is the least effective method.
-Smokers who get the right support are up to four times as likely to quit successfully.
+Two-thirds of smokers say they want to quit, however, most try to do so unaided, which is the least effective method.
+Smokers who get the right support are 3 times as likely to quit successfully.

 Scale of the problem

-The adult smoking rate in England is continuing to decline year on year and is now at a record low.
+The adult smoking rate in England continues to decline year on year and is now at a record low.
 In 2017, 14.9% of people in England aged 18 years and above smoked, accounting for 6.1 million people.
-If this trend continues it will reduce to between 8.5% and 11.7% by 2023.
+If this trend continues, it will reduce to between 8.5% and 11.7% by 2023.
 PHE is calling for the NHS long-term plan to commit to achieving a smokefree society by 2030 with an adult prevalence of 5% or less.

 The largest reduction in smoking prevalence has been among 18 to 24-year-olds – 17.8% of this group smoked in 2017 compared with 25.7% in 2011.
 Those aged 25 to 34 years continue to have the highest proportion of current smokers at 19.7%, which equates to around 1.6 million people.
 Those aged 65 years and above continue to have the lowest prevalence rates at 8.1%, equating to around 914,000 people.